 - Turn off any other programs running on your computer – you don’t want to be distracted by an email suddenly popping up while you are speaking.

-- Dress smartly as you would for a normal interview.
-YOu can however wear your pyjama bottoms if these are out of view of the camera!
+- Dress smartly as you would for a normal interview as this will make you feel more confident.
+You can however wear your pyjama bottoms if these are out of view of the camera!

 - Speak clearly into the microphone.
 Avoid speaking at the same time as other people as this can make it difficult to hear what is being said on Skype, so you must to allow people to finish speaking to avoid missing information.

 A survey by Right Management found that 18% of candidates have had a video interview in the past year more than twice the number a year ago.
 82% of hiring managers have used Skype, and 6% used pre-recorded platforms.

 Nineteen percent used video interviews and more than two-thirds expect video interviews to be used more in the next three years.
 (See Video Interviews below).

 - Consider turning off your own picture in the top right corner as this can be distracting.

 - Make sure that you have a phone number and/or email for your interviewer, so that you can contact them in the case of any technical problems.